-If you’re ready to make 2014 an awesome year for reaching financial goals here’s how you can clean up your finances beforehand.
+If you’re ready to make this one an awesome year for reaching financial goals, here’s how you can clean up your finances beforehand.

 Revisit Your Budget